Uganda’s Jurassic Park-The Cycad Trail in the Mpanga River Gorge

-> The Cycad plant, scientifically known as the Encephalartos villosus, is an evergreen ornamental plant categorized as either male or female that lives for a long time, and most cases are mistaken for palms or tree ferns.
+The Cycad plant, scientifically known as the Encephalartos villosus, is an evergreen ornamental plant categorized as either male or female that lives for a long time.
+Most cases are mistaken for palms or tree ferns.
 The male plant produces cones filled with pollen, while the female, usually bigger, produces seeds.

-Cycads are believed to be the oldest seed plants on earth traced from 315 million years ago even before the Jurassic period when dinosaurs flourished.
+Cycads are the oldest seed plants on earth, traced from 315 million years ago, even before the Jurassic period when dinosaurs flourished.
 A time that has often been called “the Age of Cycads and Dinosaurs.”

-The plants are also believed to have been food for dinosaurs leading to conclusions that the beasts might have lived in Uganda millions of years ago.
+The plants have been food for dinosaurs leading to conclusions that the beasts might have lived in Uganda millions of years ago.

 Hitting The Cycad Trail in the Mpanga River Gorge

-We can include the Mpanga Gorge Cycad Trail in your safari with us while staying in Queen Elizabeth and doing a day trip to the Gorge which is home to the Cycads.
-You will need hiking gear such as daypack, packed lunch from the lodge, drinking water.
-Walking Sticks to ease the trail will be supplied by us, Though you are hiking in equatorial Africa, long trousers, a long-sleeved shirt are best since they protect you.
+We can include the Mpanga Gorge Cycad Trail in your safari with us while staying in Queen Elizabeth and making a day trip to the Gorge, which is home to the Cycads.
+You will need hiking gear such as a daypack, packed lunch from the lodge, drinking water.
+Walking Sticks to ease the trail will be supplied by us.
+Though you are hiking in equatorial Africa, long trousers, a long-sleeved shirt are best since they protect you.
 Wear a hat for protection against the sun.
 A light rain jacket in the daypack is also a good thing to have.

 The Mpanga Gorge is more than cycads.
-There is the Mpanga River, the Mpanga Falls, sleepy, out of the way hamlets and an abundance of birds including the Large Blue Turaco that is found here.
+The Mpanga River, the Mpanga Falls, sleepy, out-of-the-way hamlets, and an abundance of birds, including the Large Blue Turaco, are found here.

 If you like to include The Cycad Trail in the Mpanga River Gorge on a safari with us, please let us know.